262-673-3720 EXT. 4108

 “A person’s a person no matter how small.” – Dr. Seuss

 I grew up and went to school in Milwaukee.
 I attended UW Milwaukee and graduated with a Bachelor of Science in early childhood.
 (Pre-kindergarten – 3rdgrade).
 I taught for the first 5 years in Milwaukee Public Schools at Frances Starms.
 We then moved to Erin where I was offered a part time 4K position.
 I taught 4K here at Erin for 2 years and then was offered a full time 1st grade position in 2002 when the previous teacher retired.
-I was in first grade for 12 years and moved back to 4K in 2013 where I am both the morning and afternoon teacher.
+I was in first grade for 12 years and moved back to 4K in 2013.
 In spring of 2010 I graduated with a Master of Education in Teaching and Learning from Carroll University.

 I am married and have 2 daughters.
 My oldest attends UW-Madison and my youngest is at Hartford High School.